synology-community/terraform-provider-synology/docs/index.md

 ### Optional

 - `host` (String) Remote Synology URL, e.g. `https://host:5001`.
+Can be specified with the `SYNOLOGY_HOST` environment variable.
-- `otp_secret` (String, Sensitive) OTP secret to use when connecting to Synology station (valid RFC 4648 base32 TOTP secret: A-Z, 2-7, optional '=', spaces ignored).
+- `otp_secret` (String, Sensitive) OTP secret to use when connecting to Synology DSM.
+Can be specified with the `SYNOLOGY_OTP_SECRET` environment variable.
+Format: Valid RFC 4648 base32 TOTP secret: A-Z, 2-7, optional '=', spaces ignored.
 - `password` (String, Sensitive) Password to use when connecting to Synology station.
+Can be specified with the `SYNOLOGY_PASSWORD` environment variable.
 - `session_cache` (Attributes) Session cache configuration.
 Supports caching Synology DSM sessions to reduce login frequency. (see [below for nested schema](#nestedatt--session_cache))
 - `skip_cert_check` (Boolean) Whether to skip SSL certificate checks.
+Can be specified with the `SYNOLOGY_SKIP_CERT_CHECK` environment variable.
 - `user` (String) User to connect to Synology station with.
+Can be specified with the `SYNOLOGY_USER` environment variable.

 <a id="nestedatt--session_cache"></a>
 ### Nested Schema for `session_cache`

 Optional:

 - `mode` (String) Session cache mode - one of: auto, keyring, file, memory, off.
 Default: off.
-Can be set via SYNOLOGY_SESSION_CACHE environment variable.
+Can be set via `SYNOLOGY_SESSION_CACHE` environment variable.
 - `path` (String) Directory for file-based session cache when mode = "file".
 Defaults to OS user cache dir.
-Can be set via SYNOLOGY_SESSION_CACHE_PATH environment variable.
+Can be set via `SYNOLOGY_SESSION_CACHE_PATH` environment variable.